-- Hair is well-groomed and does not inhibit good vision.
+• Hair is well groomed and does not inhibit good vision.
 Hair length may be tapered in the back and is to be no longer than the top of the collar.
 When combed straight down, hair is to be off the top of the ears.
+No

-No extreme or inappropriate hair styles are permitted; this includes having hair permed.
+- extreme hairstyles are permitted; this includes having hair permed.
 No shaved heads are permitted.
-Boy's hair must be natural; no artificial coloring may be used. - Boys ARE NOT permitted to wear earrings in the school building at anytime, in school pictures or at any facility where a boy is representing St. John's Elementary School in academics or an athletic function. - A Christian necklace or DSJ medallion with a chain may be worn. - The official school uniform described must be purchased at Lion Clothing store in Delphos, must be worn at all times during school hours and consists of the following:
+Boy's hair must be natural; no artificial coloring may be used. - Boys ARE NOT permitted to wear earrings in the school building at any time, in school pictures or at any facility where a boy is representing St. John's Elementary School in academics or an athletic function. - Shirts: The short or long sleeve blue or white Lactose knit or dry-fit shirt with three-button placket, collar, and no pocket shirts are to be worn.
+Shirts are to be tucked in. - Uniform Pants: navy blue twill pleated or flat front slacks are to be worn. - Uniform Shorts: The official uniform shorts, navy blue twill, may be worn during the months of August, September, May, June, and until the Children's Festival in October. - Socks are to be worn with the standard type shoe or tennis shoe.
+Shoelaces are expected to be properly laced and tied. - Belts are to be worn in grades 3 thru 6 and may be navy blue, black or brown in color. - Only a white t-shirt is to be worn under the school uniform shirt (no colored t-shirt or lettering). - Necklaces: A Christian, religious, or DSJ medallion with a chain may be worn - Watches and fitness trackers are permitted.
+No more than two bracelets may be worn.

-Grades K thru 6
+All Students in Grades K thru 6